What are cookies?

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by website owners in order to make their websites work, or to work more efficiently, as well as to provide reporting information.

 We use first party and third party cookies for several reasons.
 Some cookies are required for technical reasons in order for our Websites to operate, and we refer to these as "essential" or "strictly necessary" cookies.
+Because these cookies are strictly necessary to deliver the Websites, you cannot refuse them without impacting how our Websites function.
 Other cookies also enable us to track and target the interests of our users to enhance the experience on our Websites.
 Third parties serve cookies through our Websites for advertising, analytics and other purposes.
 This is described in more detail below.

 The specific types of first and third party cookies served through our Websites and the purposes they perform are described in the table below: